-If you want to skip ahead and start comparing car insurance quotes right now, enter your zip code into the rate comparison tool below.
+If you want to skip ahead and start comparing car insurance quotes right now, enter your zip code into the rate comparison tool above.
 Our experts have conducted a nationwide review of every major auto insurance provider to find the best companies.

 How to Find Cheap Auto Insurance After an Accident

 For starters, you should be on the lookout for discounts.
 Common discounts include safe driver, multi-vehicle and multi-driver discounts.
 Several major providers, including Progressive and GEICO, offer a long list of discounts.
 You should also check to see whether your provider offers accident forgiveness coverage (more on that later).

 If your goal is to get cheap auto insurance after an accident, you should consider taking a defensive driving course.
 These classes are generally affordable and can save you hundreds of dollars in the long run.
 Just be sure that the course is approved by your insurance company and that you are eligible for a discount before you sign up.